erick-m-lean-analytics/Operations-Analytics-Portfolio/projects/automated-jit-planning/README.md

   ### 2. Workload Modelling & Service Standards (Gentan-i)

-  To determine the optimal fleet size (drivers and tow-tractors), I calculated the precise Work Content for every delivery cycle.
+  To determine the optimal fleet size (drivers and tow-tractors) for any given demand, I calculated the precise Work Content for every delivery cycle.
 This phase translated physical handling constraints into high-fidelity time standards.
+> [!IMPORTANT]
+> This is the step where the input (production demand) can be adjusted for sensitivity analysis before running the subsequent scripts
+>

   **2.1 Service Time Standardisation:**
 Mapped SKU-specific container types (Dunnage, Regular Dollies, and Custom Dollies) to their respective Standard Unloading/Loading Times.